13 Properties of CSS Flexbox You Must Know As A Beginner

 css flex-shrink

-Flex basis
+Flex Basis

 By using the flex-basis property, you can set the initial size of flex items within a flex container along the main axis.

-In other words, if the flex-direction is a row, then the flex-basis does the same thing as width and if the flex-direction is a column, then the flex-basis does the same thing as height.
+In other words, if the flex-direction is a row, then the flex-basis does the same thing as width, and if the flex-direction is a column, then the flex-basis does the same thing as height.

-css flex-basis
+flex-basis

 Flex items are arranged within a flex container according to the HTML code.
 The Document Object Model (DOM) (using CSS) can be manipulated by using the flexbox order property.